Gravitational Waves from Density Perturbations in an Early Matter Domination Era: Estimation of the GW signal amplitude and spectrum

-where $M_\odot$ the solar mass.
+where $M_\odot$ is the solar mass.
 If this upper bound is violated, some regions will not collapse into a pancake before the transition to the radiation phase.
-The redshift since the collapse moment is
+For $t_\text{rh}$ not very close to $\left\langle t_\text{col} \right\rangle$ the $\Theta$ step function does not reduce the parameter space ${\cal S}$ to modify essentially the integral (\ref{result_Om1}).